arve0/master/thesis.md

 10. Scan.

-The procedure was tested out and step 6 was the most labor intensive, browsing through 126 samples aligning them.
-An alignment of one sample took about 40 seconds, giving 1.5 hours of intensive click-and-adjust.
-Also, an error in some of the steps can potentially disrupt steps further down the line, making the procedure even more labor intensive.
+The procedure was tested out and step 6 was the most labor intensive, browsing through 126 specimen spots and aligning them.
+An alignment of one specimen spot took about 40 seconds, giving 1.5 hours of intensive click-and-adjust.
+Also, an error in some of the steps can potentially disrupt steps further down the line, making the procedure even more time consuming.
 In example, inaccuracy in average displacement between samples will lead to displacement adjustment of many wells, accidentally bumping the sample holder could impose restart of the procedure, and so on.

 A simple means to avoid some of the steps in the intricate procedure above is